 Not applicable as this Fund does not commit to make sustainable investments.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

 Not applicable as this Fund does not commit to make sustainable investments.